LIGHT

 • Need to support the different format of IP addresses.
 For example, exact, wildcard, slash.

-• Users can specify if access is allowed for the endpoints without IP whitelist defined.
+• Users can specify if access is allowed for the path prefixes without IP whitelist defined.

 Implementation